In myth, folklore, and horror cinema, there's always been a dark and macabre interest in cannibalism.

 Soylent Green is a must-watch movie about cannibalism, if only because it's so horrifyingly prescient.

-The story focuses on Detective Robert Thorn, a man who's lucky enough to have basic housing, food, and water in New York City, 2022.
-Everyone else eats what the country provides: Soylent Yellow, Soylent Red, and the most recent (and most nutritious) Soylent Green.
+The story focuses on Detective Robert Thorn (played by Charlton Heston), a man who's lucky enough to have basic housing, food, and water in New York City, 2022.

-However, when Thorn makes a startling discovery, he will have to survive long enough to make it known publicly before it's too late.
+However, when Thorn makes a startling discovery, he will have to survive long enough to make it publicly known before it's too late.

 Part socio-political allegory, part sci-fi dystopia, part cannibal horror movie, Soylent Green is a film that defies categorization—although it definitely fits on this list here, right at number two.